 Introduce Special Offers.

-No matter what your business is, it is the time for special offers.
-This is something that can be easily accomplished with the use of digital marketing, as people are using the Internet now more than ever.
+No matter your business, it is time for special offers.
+This is something that can be easily accomplished with digital marketing, as people are using the Internet now more than ever.

 Think about the B2B connection.
-If your customers are other businesses that are currently closed, do everything in your power to help them overcome the situation.
+If your customers are other businesses currently closed, do everything you can to help them overcome the situation.

-If they cannot run their businesses at full power, help them with introducing special offers during the outbreak.
+If they cannot run their businesses at full power, help them by introducing special offers during the outbreak.

 PPC and CPC Advertising.